CaseyArnold007/caseyarnold007.github.io/README.txt

 This readme file is a description of the improvements made to Project 4.
+References for the project are below the improvements description:

 The following changes were made to Project P4: